May 27 2026

 I also added a kinda ASCII picture of myself, beacuse I wanted to make it personal, but don’t feel comfortable sharing an image of me online.
 I know with all that information and images online on socials?
 At least I try my best.
 Bots are crawling all over, especially on websites - more effective on static pages like mine.

-I have a Bluesky.
-I rarely post there.
+I have a Bluesky, Instagram, Facebook, Twitter.
+I rarely post in all those.

 This site has no npm dependencies.
 No JavaScript frameworks.
 No third-party scripts.
 The fonts come from Bunny Fonts — a GDPR-friendly alternative to Google Fonts that does not phone home to Mountain View every time someone loads a page.